-You’ve probably heard about gross and fine motor skills and how they are an essential part of your child’s development.
+Gross and fine motor skills are an essential part of your child’s development.
 When thinking about school readiness, we often focus on fine motor skills like being able to grip a pencil, but whole body movement and gross motor development are equally important.

 What are gross motor skills?